 None of these are manually done.
 They are all a part of customer experience automation where brands use automation tools to capture, engage, convert and retain users.

 While email is the part that we see, each of these automated workflows are elaborate and complicated as well.
 There are many tools connected with one another to ensure that the entire process happens smoothly.
 For instance, below is a flowchart describing the stages of an automated workflow used to resolve customer support tickets.
 Apps used in the use case: Jira, Trello, Slack and Gmail.
-The workflow can be used with any apps that you are using.
+The workflow can be used with any app that you are using.

 Such workflows ensure that you cater to customer needs without fail and build a smooth end-to-end customer experience.